-How do we sit vigil with someone who is at the very end of their life?
-Actively dying means they will pass away within hours or days.
-Some signs include lower oxygen levels, slow pulse rate, signs of terminal agitation, or near-death awareness.
+If someone is actively dying, it means they will pass away within hours or days.
+Some signs of imminent death include lower oxygen levels, slow pulse rate, signs of terminal agitation, or near-death awareness.
 It isn’t always easy to witness an end-of-life transition.
-Doulas can help create a peaceful and loving space for this sacred time.
+Doulas like me have experience sitting vigil and helping create a peaceful and loving space for this sacred time.

 You can, too.

 How do I hold space with someone who is at the very end of their life?
 More than training or experience, sitting vigil requires me to trust myself, let go of expectations, and be open to whatever it is I’m supposed to learn.

 You can do this by leaning in, staying curious, and exploring some of these options.

 Before walking into the room, center yourself.
 This helps you mentally prepare for sitting vigil with a dying person.